-Effective 6/17/14 Introduces students to concepts and practices of contemporary database technologies and data systems, their design and deployment, and their use as operational and strategic tools.
-Assists students in developing knowledge of a broad range of database technologies and applications, including database types, the database-management system (DBMS), data modeling using entity-relationship diagrams, data mining, data security and the role of data within the organization as levers for both operational information and strategic impact.
+Introduces students to concepts and practices of contemporary structured database technologies and data systems, their design and deployment, and their use as operational and strategic tools.
+Students will develop knowledge of a broad range of data types, the database-management system (DBMS), and data modeling using entity-relationship diagrams.
 Students will learn the Structured Query Language (SQL) and the use of built-in functions in Business Analytics and Business Reports.